Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 Simply being present with your wife in her suffering can be profoundly comforting.
 Here are some tips for being present to her in pain:

 • Keep your posture open.
-Keep your body relaxed and open.
-Avoid crossing your arms over your chest or resting your hands on your hips, making you appear tight or confrontational.
+Stand comfortable and do not tense up or close your body too much.
+Don’t place your arms across your chest or your hands on your hips making you look stiff or aggressive.

 • Touch can be light.
-If appropriate, hold her hand or pat her on the back.
-Fill the physical space around her to her preference and comfort level.
+If possible hug her or simply touch her hand or pat her on her back.
+Queer physical spaces to her satisfaction and comfort based on how she feels comfortable being positioned in the open region.

 • Breathe deeply and slowly.
-Your relaxed breathing may help to relax her nervous system.
+Your relaxed breathing might help her make her nervous system more relaxed.

 Simply show up and have fully available signals that you want to understand and care about.